h2oai/h2ogpt/docs/FAQ.md

 For the UI this means editing the `context` text box in expert settings.
 Or for API, passing `context` variable.

-This can be filled with arbitrary things, including actual conversations to prime the model, although if a conversation then need to put in prompts.
-E.g. for falcon 40 GM model:
+This can be filled with arbitrary things, including actual conversations to prime the model, although if a conversation then need to put in prompts like:
 ```python
 from gradio_client import Client
 import ast